-Governmental Activities - Total revenues in fiscal year 2016 in the Town's governmental activities increased over \$464,000 from the prior fiscal year.
-The Town's largest revenue source is property taxes, which represent approximately 72% and 73% of total fiscal year 2016 and 2015 revenues, respectively.
-Charges for services represented approximately 13% and 12% of total fiscal year 2016 and 2015 revenues, respectively.
-No other revenue sources were greater than 10% of total revenues in fiscal year 2016 or 2015.
+Governmental Activities - Total revenues in fiscal year 2017 in the Town's governmental activities increased nearly \$277,000 from the prior fiscal year.
+The Town's largest revenue source is property taxes, which represent approximately 75% and 72% of total fiscal year 2017 and 2016 revenues, respectively.
+Charges for services represented approximately 13% of both total fiscal year 2017 and 2016 revenues.
+Revenues in all categories were consistent with expectations.
+The increase in property taxes on a dollar to dollar basis between years was due to the statutorily permissible 2 1⁄2% increase in assessment and new growth.
+No other revenue sources were greater than 10% of total revenues in fiscal year 2017 or 2016.

-Education represents the largest expense category for the Town.
-In total, education expenses represented approximately 46% of total fiscal year 2016 and 2015 expenses.
-Public safety and public works expenses represented approximately 29% and 11% of total fiscal year 2016 expenses, respectively, and were consistent with the prior fiscal year.
-No other expense types were greater than 10% of total expenses in fiscal years 2016 or 2015.
+Education represents the largest expense category for the Town and is provided through the Wachusett Regional School District.
+In total, education expenses represented approximately 47% and 46% of total fiscal year 2017 and 2016 expenses.
+Public safety and public works expenses represented approximately 29% and 10% of total fiscal year 2017 expenses, respectively, and were consistent with the prior fiscal year.
+No other expense types were greater than 10% of total expenses in fiscal years 2017 or 2016.

-Business-Type Activities - User charges for water and electric light services represent virtually all of the reported fiscal year 2016 and 2015 revenues in the Town's business-type activities.
-Both enterprises reported modest losses from operations in 2016, primarily due to increases in noncash expense associated with pensions and other postemployment benefits.
+Business-Type Activities - User charges for water and electric light services represent virtually all of the revenue reported during fiscal year 2017 and 2016 in the Town's business-type activities.
+Both enterprises reported losses from operations in 2017, primarily due to increases in noncash expense associated with pensions and OPEB as well as non-recurring costs at the PMLD in fiscal year 2017.